embulk/embulk-util-msgpack/README.md

 embulk-util-msgpack
 ====================

+*NOTE: No future compatibility is guaranteed as of v0.8.24.
+All classes in this library may go away.*

 This is a utility with the MessagePack format.

 It started from a fork of [MessagePack for Java (`msgpack-java`)](https://github.com/msgpack/msgpack-java) so that it would not depend on `msgpack-java`.
 Plugin's `msgpack-java` could conflict because the Embulk SPI has had a dependency on `msgpack-java` by itself.